CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise1.md

-# Exercise 1: Creating a Workspace and SQL Database
+# Exercise 1: Creating a Fabric Workspace and SQL Database

-In this section of the workshop, you will be logging into the Microsoft Fabric Portal, creating a new Fabric Workspace and create SQL Database.
+In this section of the workshop, you will be logging into the Microsoft Fabric Portal, creating a new Fabric Workspace, create SQL Database, and loading sample data in SQL database.

 ## Task 1: Create the Microsoft Fabric Workspace